AI Care Navigator

 Create rules by selecting one or more 'If' values using the dropdown menu.

-Besides different AI outcomes, demographic details —specifically age and gender, can also be part of the inclusion criteria to enhance the relevance of each questionnaire to specific patient groups.
+Besides different AI outcomes, age and sex at birth, can also be part of the inclusion criteria to enhance the relevance of each questionnaire to specific patient groups.

 You can add as many conditions ('If' values) as you like.